Why Content Audits for Property Management Marketing Matter

 Don't forget to review the FAQ pages and evergreen pillar pages.
 You'll likely be able to leave those pages alone, but it never hurts to double-check the content and look for ways to optimize them.

 4. Decide What's Next

 What do you do with the analysis?
 There are two things to do once you've analyzed your content against your goals:

-- Will making the granular adjustments help that piece of content?
+Will making granular adjustments help that piece of content?
 If yes, make sure it's still relevant to your overall marketing strategy and business goals.

-- It's okay for a piece of content to fit into a different strategy than it's original intent.
-Just make sure it fits somewhere and positively impacts the traffic to your site and your goals!
+It's okay for a piece of content to fit into a different strategy than its original intent.
+Just make sure it fits somewhere and positively impacts your site's traffic and goals!

-Generating qualified property owner leads is a real challenge, and converting those leads can be even more difficult.
+Generating qualified property owner leads is a real challenge for property management companies, and converting those leads can be even more difficult.
 With insights from your content audit, you can strengthen your approach to inbound marketing!

 Make Routine Content Audits Part of Your Inbound Marketing Engine!

-No one said that content audits—and inbound marketing as a whole—would be easy.
+No one said that content audits — and inbound marketing as a whole — would be easy.
 It's not a magical tactic that will automatically accelerate your sales funnel!
-However, with a strategic approach and the ability to generate the excellent content you need to support your strategy, your inbound property management marketing strategy will help your business grow!
+However, with a strategic approach and the ability to generate the excellent content you need to support your strategy, your inbound property management marketing strategies will help your business grow!